 Last Updated on

 CBD.
-Perhaps the most popular acronym of 2018, and perhaps 2019 as well.
+Perhaps the most popular acronym of 2020.
 Chances are if you are searching either “CBD for bodybuilding” OR “Endoca CBD oil review” you already know what this acronym stands for.

 For those who don’t, forgot or accidentally stumbled upon this page while they were perusing all of my other awesome content, CBD is short for “Cannabidiol” which is a phytocannabinoid only recently discovered in 1940.